Mediation Services of Adams County

 Mediation is an alternative form of dispute resolution that allows two people locked in conflict to resolve their issues peacefully.
-To learn more about what happens in mediation, visit our About Us page.
-To find mediation locations in Adams County or to learn about available training sessions, click the links at the bottom of this page.
+To learn more about what happens during the mediation process, visit our About Us page.
 To set up a mediation session, please call our Intake Coordinator at 717-334-7312.

 The mission of Mediation Services of Adams County is to promote peaceful coexistence in Adams County through the principles of mediation, recognition and acceptance of differences, and productive communication.

 Our organization is composed of people who are committed to alternative dispute resolution.
 We believe in dignity and respect for all people involved in a dispute.
 We believe that effective mediation can transform relationships, truly enabling life changes.

 Our services are available to all regardless of socio-economic class, ethnicity or other considerations.
 While ability to pay is a secondary consideration, we believe that some investment by every participant is vital to a successful mediation.
 We will not knowingly put people at risk, either as participants or as mediators.

 Mediation Services of Adams County will hold its annual, 22-hour mediation training workshop on April 26–27 and May 3–4, 2019.
 For more information, click here.

 MSAC holds Conflict Resolution and Mediation training annually in order to provide opportunities for local organizations to gain expertise in communication, facilitation, and solution of internal and client problems.
 For custom-designed training, contact MSAC at 717-334-7312.